jlmelville/sneer/docs/input-initialization.md

-Note also that I've explicitly changed the embedding `method` from t-SNE to the related SSNE method, which has a free parameter on the output kernel to make use of the bandwidths.
+Note also that I've explicitly changed the embedding `method` from t-SNE to the related SSNE method, which has a free parameter on the output kernel to make use of the precisions.
 For more on the `method` parameter, see the section on [Embedding Methods](embedding-methods.html).

 In conjunction with the multiscale perplexity scaling, a more complex approach